Logan Cunningham (actor): Personal life

 Cunningham grew up in the Bay Area and San Jose in the state of California.
-Cunningham is a childhood friend of Amit Rao, the co-founder of Supergiant Games.
+Cunningham is a childhood friend of Amir Rao, the co-founder of Supergiant Games.
 They met each other through youth soccer events.
 Cunningham later attended a high school which has a well developed theater program, where he became acquainted with Darren Korb.
 Cunningham, Korb and Rao all moved to New York for their college education; Cunningham in particular attended the Lincoln Center campus of Fordham University.